-But I can proudly say now that Midesk is powered by proper custom AI models that return relevant market intelligence results.
-And what's even better, we run them serverless on AWS and thus, unlike traditional AI implementations, our monthly AI-budget is negligible.
+But I can proudly say now that we're powered by proper custom AI models that return relevant market intelligence results.
+And what's even better, we run them serverless on AWS and thus, unlike traditional AI implementations, our monthly AI-budget is negligible. #prodigy #spaCy

 It Finally Happened: A Corporate Client on Board

 Since the beginning of the talks with IFB Innovationsstarter, it took months of product development and countless meeting with so many diverse companies until we were able to secure a first corporate customer: in our case, I'm so proud to have built a partnership with New Work SE, which is the mother company of Xing, the largest Professional Social Network in Germany.

 I'm more than grateful to my point of contact at New Work, Julian, for playing a crucial role in our development, for his patience and open mind.
 Thank you, Julian.

 Applying for a grant for almost €50.000 is one thing, but doing so in a foreign language is another.
 I can only encourage English-speaking start-ups to dedicate enough time to this process and have a German-speaking translator nearby.

 The application consisted of the typical business deliverables, such as a business case, financial planning, targets, and a 10-minute video-pitch.
 The application also included a non-binding HR plan with gender quotas, which is something that Hamburg pioneers, and something good to see institutionalized in such an official application.